Glaciers Then and Now

 Learning Objectives

-• Students will understand how alpine glaciers have changed rapidly over the past century.
+• Students will understand how alpine glaciers changed over the 20th century.

 • Students will understand possible reasons for glacier retreat over long and short periods of time.

-• Students will learn about possible impacts of global glacier retreat.
+• Students will consider the possible impacts of global glacier retreat.

 Materials